 Highways England’s Process

-This massive road-building is an outdated a legacy of the 70s, which will generate more traffic, pollute and harm our health, destroy our countryside and wildlife, undermine local business and damage our children’s future.
-It is also a colossal waste of £250million plus.
+This massive road-building is an outdated a legacy of the 70s, which will generate more traffic and carbon emissions, pollute and harm our health, destroy our countryside and wildlife, undermine local business and damage our children’s future.
+It is also a colossal waste of more than £250million.

-We have not been informed over the years about issues and solutions to our transport needs.
-There should be informed, open debate including all transport modes.
+We have not been informed over the years about real solutions to our transport needs.
+We need open debate addressing all transport modes.
 We understand that planning business and housing development around sustainable access and integrated transport is the only way to solve traffic congestion.
 It is also the most cost effective.

-As David Metz, former Chief Scientist to the Department for Transort and professor at University College London Centre for Transport Studies, has said: ‘you can’t build your way our of congestion’.
+As David Metz, former Chief Scientist to the Department for Transort has said: ‘you can’t build your way out of congestion’.